jason-mac/League-Analytics/README.md

 # LOL Data 📊

+This was a group project done at UBC for CPSC 304, Database Management Systems.

 ## Project Description
 An application that stores player match data for the game *League of Legends*.
 Information about player history, match turnouts, previous builds, regional playerbases and champions.